Conservation & Community Partnerships

 Partnership Inquiries

-If you represent an organization, fundraiser, conservation effort, or community initiative that feels aligned with this work, I’d be glad to hear more about what you’re building.
+If you represent an organization, fundraiser, conservation effort, or community initiative that feels aligned with this work, I would be glad to hear more about what you are building.